 Have you heard about edible flowers?

-I have to tell you the truth but I did not know much about this subject.
-Therefore I was happy to come across an article which talked about edible flowers.
+I have to tell you the truth I knew little about this subject.
+Therefore, I was happy to come across an article which talked about edible flowers.

 In the south of Spain, in the province of Malaga is a region called Axarquia which includes 31 municipalities.
 The name might be traced back to Arabic or Greek origins.
 It has beautiful nature, hills, and mountains and has remained unspoiled by urban growth or the influx of too many foreign interests.

 The region has a subtropical climate, so besides avocados, you might also find mango and kiwis being grown here.
 Should you come to visit, try the sweet wine made from sun-dried grapes.
 In Competa, you can visit a Museo de Vino where you can taste the local wine.

 Do you love wine?
 If yes, then this book is for you.
 It is the brand-new second edition and the only up-to-date illustrated reference to Spanish wines.
 Every evening I have at least 1 glass of good Spanish house wine and I must confess I love it.

 You will read about Spanish wines in detail.
 Over 150 color photographs and a great map where you will find all the wine regions.

 This region is very well known for many things.
 In 1487 Castilian troops conquered it, after the battle of Axarquia when the castles of Zalia, Alcausin, Bentomiz, and Arenas fell.
 Because Muslim rulers had controlled the region since 700 AD, most of the villages are of Muslim origin and the irrigation channels that you see throughout the area date back to those times.